Trusted WordPress tutorials, when you need them most.

 }

-This code styles the link text and adds some background color and hover effect to make next and previous links more prominent.
+You will notice that the link text now has some background color and a hover effect to make the next and previous links more prominent.

 Next and previous link CSS style

-Adding Next / Previous links in WordPress with Thumbnails
+Adding Next / Previous Links for Posts with Thumbnails

-Want to make your next and previous links more noticeable?
+If you want to make your next/previous links more noticeable, then you can showcase post thumbnails along with the links.
 Images are the easiest way to attract user attention and make these links more engaging.

 function wpb_posts_nav(){